Almost Pyaar with DJ Mohabbat: Reception

-Ganesh Aalgave of Firstpost rated the film 3.5 out of 5 stars and termed the film as a "cinematic treat" if we will love the unconventional take on rom-com, praised the performances of Alaya,Mehta and also the cameo of Kaushal.
-Shubhra Gupta of The Indian Express rated the film 3 out of 5 and wrote "Despite a few fumbles, both the leads are impressive.
+Ganesh Aalgave of Firstpost stated "Almost Pyaar With DJ Mohabbat is a cinematic treat if you love unconventional takes on romantic dramas".
+Shubhra Gupta of The Indian Express wrote "Despite a few fumbles, both the leads are impressive.
 Kashyap’s singular ability to show us the dark side of putative romance– the ‘almost pyaar’ of the title– rescues the film, and tilts it back on its axis".
-Titas Chowdhury of News 18 rated the film 3 out of 5 stars and wrote that the film "isn’t one of Anurag’s better works, but it surely has a heart".
-Grace Cyril of India Today rated the film 3 out of 5 and wrote that the film is filled with a "whole lot of love and the efforts show".
-Ronak Kotecha of The Times of India rated the film 3 out of 5 stars and wrote "It’s a love story fraught with regular societal challenges and clichés, told in a unique way.
-But beyond that it falls woefully short of making this film an entertaining and a deeply engaging experience".
+Titas Chowdhury of News18 wrote, "Almost Pyaar With DJ Mohabbat isn’t one of Anurag’s better works, but it surely has a heart.
+It might not be as intense or kranti-kari as it had promised, but it has a sublime quality to it.
+It might not be the answer to trim out the noise, the hate and the prejudice but it hits home."
+Grace Cyril of India Today wrote that "Almost Pyaar with DJ Mohabbat might not be Anurag Kashyap's greatest work yet, but it is certainly worth giving a watch.
+The film is filled with a whole lot of love and the efforts show."